On a fractional queueing model with catastrophes: Estimation of parameters

-We are interested in estimating the parameters $\lambda,\mu,$ and $\xi$.
-Then, by using the proportion of occurrences and the asymptotic properties of each event, like in \cite{fila}, we get a point and interval estimation.
+We are interested in estimating the parameters $\lambda,\mu,$ and $\xi$, and we shall do it by applying the arguments developed in \cite{fila}.
+Although the following results are obtained by adapting arguments from \cite{fila}, we include them here for the sake of clarity.
+By using the proportion of occurrences and the asymptotic properties of each event, like in \cite{fila}, we get a point and interval estimation.
 In other words, let $n_a$, $n_s$ and $n_c$ be the number of costumers that arrive to the system, the number of costumers that leave the system and the number of catastrophes, respectively.
 Let $n=n_a+n_s+n_c$.
-We can write the arrival proportions and its estimator as $\lambda/\theta=p_1$ and $\hat{p_1}=n_a/n$.
-We do the same for costumers that leaving the system: $\lambda/\theta=p_2$ and $\hat{p_2}=n_s/n$, and for the catastrophes: $\lambda/\theta=p_3$ and $\hat{p_3}=n_c/n$.
-Now we shall show the asymptotic normality for the parameters $\lambda,~\mu$, and $\xi$, respectively. \begin{teo} Let $\hat{p_1}=n_a/n$ and $p_1=\lambda/\theta$, then
+We can write the arrival proportion and its estimator as $\lambda/\theta=p_1$ and $\hat{p_1}=n_a/n$.
+We do the same for the proportion of costumers leaving the system: $\mu/\theta=p_2$ and $\hat{p_2}=n_s/n$, and for the catastrophes: $\xi/\theta=p_3$ and $\hat{p_3}=n_c/n$.
+Now we shall show the asymptotic normality for the parameters $\lambda,~\mu$, and $\xi$, respectively.